 Paloma Martinez-Cruz engages women of color feminism and alternative epistemologies in her monograph Women and Knowledge in Mesoamerica: From East L.A. to Anahuac (2011), her translation of Ponciá Vicencio, a novel by Afro-Brazilian author Conceição Evaristo, and her edited collection Rebeldes: A Proyecto Latina Anthology, which features stories and art from 26 Latina women from the Midwest and beyond.
 Ana Del Sarto is working on a book project entitled Irreverent Passions: On Bodies and Subjectivities, focused on Chilean writer Diamela Eltit and other Southern Cone women writers and addressing the issues of female bodies, subjectivities, and violence.
 Ignacio Corona is the co-editor of the collection Gender Violence at the U.S.-Mexico Border: Media Representations and Public Intervention (2010).

 Paloma Martinez-Cruz’ research addresses performance studies in a contemporary hemispheric context.
 Ana Elena Puga is a scholar, translator, and dramaturg whose research focuses on the intersection of aesthetics and politics in Latin American and US Latino performance.
 She is the author of Memory, Allegory, and Testimony in South American Theatre: Upstaging Dictatorship (2008), and her current book project is entitled Staging Migrant Suffering.
 Michelle Wibbelsman studies Andean indigenous performances and ritual practices in her book, Ritual Encounters: Otavalan Modern and Mythic Community (2009).
-Lisa Voigt is working on indigenous and Afro-Brazilian performance in festivals of the colonial period.
+Lisa Voigt works on public festivals of the sixteenth through eighteenth centuries in various contexts.
+She studied indigenous and Afro-Brazilian festive performance in Spectacular Wealth: The Festivals of Colonial South American Mining Towns (2016), and is currently working on the representation and participation of Africans and Amerindians in early modern Portuguese festivals, in conjunction with RITUALS: Public Rituals in the Portuguese Empire.

 Many of our PhD students pursue a Film Studies minor.
 Frederick Aldama is the author of Mex-Ciné: Mexican Filmmaking, Production, and Consumption in the 21st-Century and the forthcoming edited volumes, Robert Rodriguez and the Cinema of Possibilities and Multimediated Latinos: Film, Television, Web, Comics and Latinos in the 21st Century.
 Laura Podalsky is the author of Specular City: Transforming Culture Consumption and Space in Buenos Aires 1955-1973 (2004) and The Politics of Affect and Emotion in Contemporary Latin American Cinema: Argentina, Brazil, Cuba, and Mexico (2011).